Ben-C-Harris/AutoTrader-Web-Scrapping-Used-Car-Database/README.md

 <p align="center"><img src="screenShots/autoTraderMakeScreenShot.png" /></p>
 <p align="center"><img src="screenShots/autoTraderModelScreenShot.png" /></p>

-This is completed through running the below script and user settings:
+This is completed through running the below script and user settings.
+At this point ensure your environment has all the required dependencies.

       autoTraderScrapeMakesModels.py